paulo-bettencourt/books-nx-angular-express-docker/README.md

 Run `nx graph` to see a diagram of the dependencies of the projects.

-To execute both the frontend (FE) and backend (BE), run the command npm run start.
+To execute both the frontend (FE) and backend (BE), run the command `npm run start`.
 This command will start both the FE and BE servers simultaneously.
 ## Remote caching

 Run `npx nx connect-to-nx-cloud` to enable [remote caching](https://nx.app) and make CI faster.